dashkevych/sortable-wordpress-plugin/readme.txt

 = How to sort blocks? =

 1. Add Sortable block to content area in Block editor.
-This is main container for items to sort.
+This is the main container for entries that need to be sorted.
 2. Inside Sortable block, add Sortable Entry.
+This is a container for your content.
+Note, you can have multiple entries inside the Sortable block.
 3. Each Sortable Entry comes with date option.
 To change date option, select Sortable Entry within List View, and make changes in Date Settings in Block sidebar.

 = How to change layout? =

 1. In Block editor, select Sortable within List View.
 2. Within block toolbar, click on eather List view or Grid view icon.

+= How to change order? =

+1. In Block editor, select Sortable within List View.
+2. In Block sidebar, select either Newest to oldest or Oldest to newest within the Order settings section.

 = What blocks to use inside Sortable? =